mvolkmann/MyUnixEnv/notes/GoNotes.md

 ```

 Each package can only have one `.go` file that defines a `main` function.
+It is reasonable, but not required, to name this file `main.go`.

 To run a Go program without building an executable,
 enter `go run file-name.go`.

 To build an executable in the current directory, enter `go build`.
-This names the executable it creates using the name of the file that
+This names the executable it creates using the name of the directory that
-contains the `main` function, so naming this file `main.go` is not desirable.
+contains the `.go` file that contains the `main` function.

 To execute it, enter `./file-name`.